Aim | Milestones | Facts and figures | Carbon2Chem® subprojects | Video: CO2 reduction in the steel and chemical industry

 During this second phase, the researchers are focusing on long-term testing in both the laboratory and the technical center.
 Their aim is to validate their technical methods further and scale them up for industrial use from 2025 onward.

-In the second phase, subproject L-III "Synthesis Gas" will continue to focus intensively on the composition, purification and processing of the steel mill gases at the thyssenkrupp site in Duisburg.
-This is the starting point for subprojects L-II, L-III, L-IV and L-V, which deal with the different product paths, methanol, urea, higher alcohols and polymers.
-The subproject L-I "CO2 Sources and Infrastructure" is a new addition.
-It deals with the transfer of the Carbon2Chem® technology to various industrial CO2 point sources such as power plants, incineration plants and cement works.
-Furthermore, the focus is on how a suitable infrastructure for hydrogen and carbon dioxide in large Carbon Capture and Utilization (CCU) solutions could look like.
+The second phase will also see the team for the synthesis gas subproject L-III conducting intensive work on the composition, purification and processing of smelting gases at the thyssenkrupp location in Duisburg, as well as other process gases.
+This is also the jumping-off point for the subprojects L-II, L-III, L-IV and L-V, which focus on various different products, namely methanol, urea, higher alcohols and polymers.
+The subproject L-I on CO2 sources and infrastructure is a new addition.
+This subproject will deal with the issue of transferring the Carbon2Chem® technology to various industry point sources for CO2, such as lime, waste incineration and cement plants as well as changes in the steel industry.
+Another focus area for this subproject is considering what might be a suitable hydrogen and carbon dioxide infrastructure for large-scale carbon capture and utilization solutions.

 Finally, the results of the individual subprojects will be compiled to form an optimized, uniform group of plants in the overarching system integration subproject, L-0.
 To achieve this integrated system, the researchers are conducting simulated calculations and investigating its economic viability and sustainability.

 The L-KK subproject on coordination and communication is another new addition for phase two.
 This subproject will support the coordination of the overall project as well as communications within the consortium and with external parties.
 The overall coordinators of the joint project are thyssenkrupp AG, the Max Planck Institute for Chemical Energy Conversion and Fraunhofer UMSICHT.
 The L-KK subproject team also intend to formulate proposals for regulations for achieving a climate-neutral industry sector by 2045.